 External communication is important for commercial, regulatory and learning purposes.
-In addition to the FRC reporting requirements referenced earlier in this guide, investors increasingly are seeking reassurance that organisations adhering to risk practices that reflect their investment criteria.
+In addition to FRC reporting requirements referenced earlier in this guide, investors increasingly are seeking reassurance that organisations adhere to risk practices which reflect their investment criteria.
 Relevant areas for attention include climate change, sustainability, corruption and safety.
-The indexes issued by Dow Jones on sustainability and by Transparency International on corruption illustrate the importance attached to these issues.
+The indexes issued by Dow Jones on sustainability and Transparency International on corruption illustrate the importance attached to these issues.